smt116/node-native-ext-loader/README.md

 # Node Native Loader

 Module for loading native files in Node and Electron applications.
-The project is inspired by the (node-addon-loader)[https://github.com/ushu/node-addon-loader].
-It works in the similar way but allows to build path in the runtime.
+The project is inspired by the [node-addon-loader](https://github.com/ushu/node-addon-loader).
+It works in the similar way but **allows to build path in the runtime**.

 ## Install